aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 3. During the cluster creation process, post-install actions now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and any static compute nodes (`MinCount` > 0). `CustomActions` will install Neuron drivers and runtime, EFA drivers, and Neuron tools.

-After this step is complete, the ParallelCluster environment is properly configured to run SLURM jobs.

-4. After post-installation actions are complete, see [this](../jobs/dp-bert-launch-job.md) about how to launch a training job.
+4. After post-installation actions are complete, the ParallelCluster environment is properly configured to run SLURM jobs.
+See [this](../jobs/dp-bert-launch-job.md) about how to launch a training job.